KBTstandard/ERCs/ERCS/erc-x.md

 #### `AssetBoundContractSet` event

-Emitted when the contract is deployed and bonded to `assetBoundContract`
+Emitted when the contract is deployed and binded to `assetBoundContract`

 ```solidity
 event AssetBoundContractSet(address assetBoundContract);